 Parents' written permission is required to have a bicycle, scooter, or skateboard at the college.
+The college has 10 bicycles for students to ride together with a helmet and a lock for the bicycle.
+Students are responsible for using the bicycle correctly and with respect.

-Staff will advise when and where they may be used on college grounds.
+Bicycles are stored in the locked garage on the college grounds Staff will advise when and where they may be used on college grounds.